jamieroche1987/Camberley-Karting/README.md

 <img src="" alt="Image of the login page" width="60%"><br>

 This page uses the allauth page as a base with custom design added.
 It allows the user to sign in with either their username or email address (if they provided one).
-It also includes a remember me button to make using the site in future easier, and a reset password link that will send the user a password reset email if they included an email when signing up.
+It also includes aremember me button to make using the site in future easier, and a reset password link that will send the user a password reset email if they included an email when signing up.

 [Back to Top](#overview)